AlpKarar/Virtual_Keyboard/README.md

 # Virtual_Keyboard
 This project is a virtual keyboard design on the home page of a website.
-The main purpose of creating the project is to develop skills in designing and applying HTML templates containing various CSS structures.
+The main purpose of creating the project is to improve skills in designing and applying HTML templates containing various CSS structures.
 Also to have a comprehensive perspective on the use of DOM and JS Objects.

 ## Features of The Virtual Keyboard
 1. Q Keyboard, also known as "QWERTY"